taliour/rock-paper-scissors/README.md

 # rock-paper-scissors
 This is my first Javscript project following the online learning course The Odin Project.
-It's a simple rock paper scissors game, played through the console for now.
-Later on I will add a GUI to make it more interactive for the user.
-Thanks for playing.
+It used to be played through the console but now I have built a UI to make it more fun.
+This a showcase project for my progress in the online course (The Odin Proejct).
+To replay simply refresh the page.